 For an unparalleled view over the Rhine, visitors can climb the more than 500 steps to a viewing platform about 100 meters (330 feet) over the city.

 Visit the oldest Rathaus (city hall) in Germany at the Alter Markt (old square) in Cologne.
-This is a prime people watching spot as city life takes place in this central meeting point.
+This is a prime people-watching spot as city life takes place in this central meeting point.

 Go window-shopping on Schildergasse, one of the busiest shopping streets in Europe.
 This bustling car-free pedestrian zone boasts international department stores and modern architecture.
 An estimated 13,000 people pass through every hour, admiring the high-priced designer brands and landmarks like Antoniterkirche, the oldest Protestant church in Cologne, and the impressive Peek & Cloppenburg's Weltstadthaus designed by Renzo Piano.

 It is not all modern shopping, however.
 This is the second oldest street in Cologne, dating back to ancient Roman times.
 Once known as Decumanus Maximus, Roman soldiers marched along it as an important trade route to Gaul.
 It was also home to artists painting coats of arms in the Middle Ages.
 Their work gave the street its current name of "shield street."
 Along with Hohe Straße (High Street), these two streets create the main pedestrian area in Cologne.

-What better to do in a city called "cologne" than follow your nose to the birthplace of the modern perfume?
+What better to do in a city called Cologne than follow your nose to the birthplace of modern perfume?
 Eau De Cologne 4711 on Glockengasse was named when Cologne was occupied by the French.
 Napoleon ordered his soldiers to count all the houses and the Eau de Cologne building was number 4711, giving the famed perfume its name.

-Visit the massive 13th century Hahnentorburg at Rudolfplatz.
-More impressive examples include Severinstorburg, Ulrepforte and Eigelsteintorburg.
+Visit the massive 13th-century Hahnentorburg at Rudolfplatz.
+More impressive examples include Severinstorburg, Ulrepforte, and Eigelsteintorburg.